FilippoGrosso02/RL_Ensemble_Orchestration/reports/RL_experiments_doc.md

 We want to check if overtime the model learns to include the models with the highest accuracy and discard the ones with less accuracy over time.

+## Strategy:

+- To follow the normalization of reward we set the 0 reward to an average value of 0.9 so that bad results will be negative

+- Each step corresponds to 100 inferences

+## Test 1: standard parameters (256 num_steps, 20 model updates)

+Results are found in the /results/ppo/reinforcement_learning_acc_1302 file